It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 The Clintons are not used to getting those questions.

-Look at what what happened when Tim Russert dared ask her about driver's licenses in New York for illegal aliens.
+Look at what happened when Tim Russert dared ask her about driver's licenses in New York for illegal aliens.

-I don't know, I don't answer questions like that.
+I don't answer questions like that.

 Who are you?

-Some local yoko from San Francisco.
+Some local yokel from San Francisco?

-You're not even a network guy, and I'm gonna see to it, you never will be.
+And I'm going to see to it, you never will be.

 You don't get away with asking me stuff like that.

-Lou in uh in Valley, Washington.
+Lou in Valley, Washington.

 I'm glad you called.